Starý Kolín: Etymology

-The name Kolín probably comes from the Old Czech verb koliti, i.e. "to hammer poles", and is related to the location of Starý Kolín in the often flooded area at the confluence of Klejnárka and Elbe.
+The name Kolín probably comes from the old Czech verb koliti, i.e. "to hammer poles", and is related to the location of Starý Kolín in the often flooded area at the confluence of Klejnárka and Elbe.
 The soil in the vicinity of the confluence was strengthened with the help of wooden poles.

 Geography

-Starý Kolín lies about 52 km east of Prague.
-It lies in a fertile landscape of the Central Elbe Table lowland.
-It is located on the left bank of the Elbe River, at the confluence of the rivers Elbe and Klejnárka.
+Starý Kolín is located about 52 km east of Prague.
+It lies in a fertile landscape of the Central Elbe Table.
+It is situated on the left bank of the Elbe River, at the confluence of the Elbe and Klejnárka rivers.

 History

 The first written mention of Starý Kolín is from 1267, when the Church of Saint Andrew was consecrated.
-Although it is documented later than Kolín, the adjective starý (i.e. "old") indicates that it is older than Kolín.
+Although it is documented later than Kolín, the adjective starý (i.e. 'old') indicates that it is older than Kolín.
 Starý Kolín was owned by various burghers until 1547, when Emperor Ferdinand I confiscated it and joined it to the Kolín estate.

+Demographics

+Transport

+Starý Kolín is located on the railway line Kolín–Česká Třebová.

 Sights

-The landmark of Starý Kolín is the Church of Saint Andrew.
+The main landmark of Starý Kolín is the Church of Saint Andrew.
 The current church was built in 1731–1740, after the old church was destroyed by a fire.